 Simply stated, we love what we do.
 We’re a small company of dedicated teachers, utilizing research-based pedagogical methods, and we plan to remain this way, without compromise.

 Our passion for teaching goes far beyond our curriculum.
 We take into account student context – sports, extra-curriculars, family obligations, jobs – all factors that can be stressful hindrances to student study.
 We meet with the parents prior to the start of every individualized program, and create a “goldilocks” scenario of preparation and access.

 For group classes, our maximum teacher-to-student ratio is 12:1 during the summer, and 8:1 during the academic year.
-We maintain a small class to better conduct individual assessments throughout our sessions.
+We maintain smaller classes to better conduct individual assessments throughout our sessions.

 We maintain constant contact with our students and parents, communicating progress and challenges in a clear manner, focusing on resolution and score improvement.
 Teaching students to better comprehend normative exams such as the SAT and ACT, translates into better focus, deeper understanding of the nature of these tests and higher outcomes.

-Finally, our instructors are engaged in professional development throughout the academic year, working both in research and classroom settings, engaged in all aspects of our organization from curriculum development to daily mindfulness.
+Finally, our instructors engage in professional development throughout the academic year, working both in research and classroom settings, from curriculum development to daily mindfulness.